-SR-BX-2016-035 Page 27 of 35 number of contracts that were executed will not count as second order because it was not replaced.
-13 The Exchange believes that counting the replacement order as a second order is consistent with Exchange Rules because the replacement order is viewed as a new order with its own unique identifier.
-The Exchange believes that counting cancel and replace orders with "single-strike algorithms," which are a series of cancel and replace orders in an individual strike which track the NBBO, as new orders is consistent with the Act because the Public Customer is specifically instructing the executing broker in the "single-strike algorithm" scenario to cancel and replace these orders.
-Tracking the NBBO14 is akin to market making on the Exchange in a Public Customer account and should be counted as new orders.
-The Exchange believes that the Public Customers order designation should be reserved for retail Public Customers.
-Parent/Child Orders The Exchange's adoption of the Professional order was to treat orders in listed options per day on average during a calendar month in his or her own beneficial account differently from Public Customer orders for purposes of priority within the order Book and See Exchange Rules at Chapter VI, Section 1(e)(1).
-Cancel-replacement order shall mean a single message for the immediate cancellation of a previously received order and the replacement of that order with a new order with new terms and conditions.
-If the previously placed order is already filled partially or in its entirety, the replacement order is automatically canceled or reduced by the number of contracts that were executed.
-The replacement order will not retain the priority of the cancelled order except when the replacement order reduces the size of the order and all other terms and conditions are retained.
-Tracking the NBBO shall mean any parent order that consumes any self-regulatory organization order book data feed, or the OPRA feed, to generate automated child orders, and move with, or follow the Bid or Offer of the series in question.
-SR-BX-2016-035 Page 28 of 35 pricing.
-15 For this reason, the Exchange is adopting rules concerning the computation of orders which convert into multiple subordinate orders for the purpose of determining the Professional designation.
+With respect to determining the Professional Order designation, a cancel and replace order which replaces a prior order shall be counted as a second order.
+An order that is filled partially or in its entirety or is a replacement order that is automatically canceled or reduced by the number of contracts that were executed will not count as second order because it was not replaced.
+The Exchange believes that counting the replacement order as a second order is consistent with Exchange Rules because the replacement order is viewed as a new order with its own unique identifier.

+The Exchange believes that counting cancel and replace orders with "single-strike algorithms," which are a series of cancel and replace orders in an individual strike which track the BBO or NBBO, as new orders is consistent with the Act because the Priority Customer is specifically instructing the executing broker in the "single-strike algorithm" scenario to cancel and replace these orders.
+Tracking the BBO or NBBO13 is akin to market making on the Exchange in a Priority Customer account and should be counted as new orders.
+The Exchange believes that the Priority Customers order designation should be reserved for a Priority Customer.

+The Exchange's adoption of the Professional Order was to treat orders in listed options per day on average during a calendar month in his or her own beneficial account differently from Priority Customer Orders for purposes of priority within the order book and pricing.
+14 For this reason, the Exchange is adopting rules concerning the computation of orders which convert into multiple subordinate orders for the purpose of determining the Professional Order designation.
 The Exchange's proposal to count multiple subordinate orders that achieve an execution strategy as one order per side and series and count an order that cancels and replaces a resulting subordinate order and results in multiple sides/series as a new order is consistent with the Act, because the Exchange is distinguishing where the member is actively entering orders that result in multiple orders and canceling and replacing orders that result in multiple orders versus where the member had no control of the resulting executions.
-Allowing orders on the same side of the market to be counted as a single order is consistent with the original intent of the Professional order designation.
-The same side of market distinction protects retail Public Customers.
-This practice is typically the type of transaction Public Customers execute versus a Professional trader.
+Allowing orders on the same side of the market to be counted as a single order is consistent with the original intent of the Professional Order designation.
+The same side of market distinction protects Priority Customers.
+This practice is typically the type of transaction Priority Customers execute versus a Professional trader.
 Multiple related orders resulting from a large order filled in part, or an order which is cancelled and replaced several times are considered part of a related order.
 The Exchange does not desire to count large orders filled in part as multiple orders because the member did not intervene in the outcome of the execution.
 An order that results in several separate and unrelated orders would be counted as multiple orders because the member intervened in this circumstance.
-The Exchange believes that the proposed amendment will provide more certainty to market participants in determining the computation of the number of orders in listed options per day on average during a calendar month for its own beneficial account(s) to determine the Professional designation.
-The Exchange notes that other options exchanges See BX Rules at Chapter VI, Section 10 and Chapter XV, Section 2.